Tusk98/Downloads-File-Mover/README.md

 # Downloads-File-Mover
-Java application to move files from Downloads file into Desktop.
+Java application to move files from Downloads file into Desktop on Windows OS.